dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-solace-amqp.md

 ## Component format

-To setup Solace-AMQP pubsub create a component of type `pubsub.solace.amqp`.
-See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pubsub configuration
+To setup Solace-AMQP pub/sub, create a component of type `pubsub.solace.amqp`.
+See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pub/sub configuration.

 ```yaml
 apiVersion: dapr.io/v1alpha1